MartinTeeVarga/tcob1/README.md

 *   The collisions are not very precise.
 Phaser works with rectangles.
 *   Explosion sound in Firefox is bugged - but hey, there's no sound in space!
 *   No window resize - refresh the page if you see any glitches
-*   Music is not paused on lost focus
+*   Music is not paused on lost focus and looping is broken
 *   My Javascript sucks

 ## Credits